 We provide a secure, safe and stimulating environment where children learn through play.
-Home visits before the children enter Nursery and the use of blogs in Reception ensure that parents are fully involved in their children’s learning.
+Home visits before the children enter Nursery and the use of Class Dojo in Reception ensure that parents are fully involved in their children’s learning.
 We value the partnership with parents and hope to build relationships that will continue throughout the child’s school life.
 We provide learning opportunities both indoors and out and fully prepare children for their continued education in KS1.

 We continue to build on the foundations set in early years and prepare our children for Key Stage 2.
 We have an exciting computer based reading program which is accessible from home, thereby extending the virtual learning environment.
 Our innovative approach to mathematics, supported by the Centre for Innovations in Mathematics Teaching, ensures that results continue to improve and children are confident and key to learn.